IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/README.md

 ## Your Mission

-Your team at **CCCARE** have been tasked to develop ways for CCCARE to **improve how they deliver care and scale their services**.
+Your team at **CCCARE** has been tasked to develop ways for CCCARE to **improve how they deliver care and scale their services**.
 You’ve been selected for your strong problem-solving skills and your ability to innovate within an interdisciplinary team.
 CCCARE has identified three main focus areas for potential improvements:

 - Expanding and managing the individualized exercise plans for each participant
 - Supporting remote, at-home care to reach more people and help graduates of the programs transition to self-managed exercise